doaa450/Hybrid-Model-for-stock-Price-Predictin/README.md

 •	Dependent Variable :
  Stock Close Price
 •	Independent Variables from the previous day :
- Predicated value from the first model
+ Predicated value from the first model,
-Predicated value from the Second model
+Predicated value from the Second model,and
  Actual value for stock close Price
 •	Statistical Model :
   Ridge Regression